JANICE SKLAR (LEFT) AND JANICE ENTSMINGER (RIGHT), ORLANDO

 |I first became involved with Team Challenge in August 2009 after receiving an e-mail about it from the CCFA.
 Because I have ulcerative colitis, I am well aware that exercise helps reduce stress and keep my colitis in remission so it was a no brainer to sign up and challenge myself to both raise much needed funds for research and push my body to run 13.1 miles.
 I was part of the National Team at first (meaning no local team, trained entirely on my own), and "attended" weekly coaching calls and occasional fundraising calls.
 The calls were very informative and upbeat.
 But the best part was meeting my "team" in Las Vegas!
 The whole weekend was something very special - making new friends who have similar goals, the pasta party and the race itself!
 I had NEVER run that far and it was exhilarating!
 I enjoyed it so much, I decided to continue my quest and became a mentor for the National Team for the June 2010 Boston 13.1 event.
 Boston was absolutely AMAZING - even better than I could have imagined!
 It was so rewarding to help my teammates fundraise and train - even from hundreds of miles away!
 I have made so many friends through this program.

 In July 2010 they established a team in Central Florida - so I was a mentor for the Las Vegas December 2010 Half Marathon.
 During those three seasons I raised almost $10,000, and I am very happy that I have been able to do whatever I can to raise awareness and hopefully find the cause and the cure for Crohn's and Colitis during my lifetime.
 I became a coach for the Central Florida Team, coaching the Virginia Wine Country Half Marathon in June 2011 and the Las Vegas Half Marathon in December 2011.
 I was planning to take a season off to recharge, but I couldn’t stay away and mentored again for Virginia 2012.
-I was very happy to coach again for Vegas 2012, Miami 2013 and now for Chicago and Napa!
+I was very happy to coach again for Vegas 2012, Miami, Chicago, Napa 2013 and now for Vegas 2013 and Miami 2014!

 Janice Sklar has completed many marathons & triathlons and is still amazed and overwhelmed with emotion each and every time she crosses the finish line.
 You are beginning an extraordinary journey.